Here’s a look at the life of former Arizona Rep. Gabrielle Giffords who was seriously wounded in a mass shooting in 2011.

 January 8, 2011 - Giffords is shot in the head, one of 13 wounded by Jared Lee Loughner at a “Congress on Your Corner” event at a Tucson grocery store.
 Six people are killed during the shooting rampage.
 Authorities say Giffords was the main target.

 January 16, 2011 - Her medical condition is changed from critical to serious following the removal of a breathing tube.
 A tracheotomy tube is put in its place.

-January 21, 2011 - Is moved from the University Medical Center in Tucson to Memorial Hermann-Texas Medical Center in Houston, Texas.
+January 21, 2011 - Is moved from University Medical Center in Tucson to Memorial Hermann-Texas Medical Center in Houston, Texas.

-January 26, 2011 - Is transferred to the nearby Institute for Rehabilitation and Research Memorial Hermann (TIRR Memorial Hermann), the day after doctors upgrade her condition from serious to good.
+January 26, 2011 - Is transferred to the nearby Texas Institute for Rehabilitation and Research Memorial Hermann (TIRR Memorial Hermann), the day after doctors upgrade her condition from serious to good.

-April 25, 2011 - Doctors announce that Giffords has recovered enough to travel to Florida to attend the final lift-off April 29 of the Space Shuttle Endeavour, of which her husband, Capt.
-Mark Kelly, is the commander.
+April 25, 2011 - Doctors announce that Giffords has recovered enough to travel to Florida to attend the final lift-off on April 29 of the Space Shuttle Endeavour, of which her husband, Capt.
+Kelly, is the commander.
 She is able to use her left side, has limited use of her right arm and leg, and has begun walking a little.

 May 16, 2011 - Giffords attends the rescheduled launch of Space Shuttle Endeavour at the Kennedy Space Center.

 June 15, 2011 - Is discharged from Memorial Hermann-Texas Medical Center.

 August 1, 2011 - Returns to the floor of the House of Representatives to vote in support of a plan to raise the US debt ceiling.

 November 14, 2011 - Appears on ABC News in her first television interview since the shooting.